 Can you tell us a bit about your background and how you got to where you are today?

 After the first year of my bachelor’s studies, I enrolled in an internship as a web developer.
 As this was my first professional position, I learned a lot and gained a real passion for software development.
 Following the completion of my internship and my graduation, I was called to enroll in compulsory military service.
 Although I had mentally prepared myself to be away for 11 months, funnily, that period was cut to about 3 months due to a knee injury, and in September I was able to go on to my master’s studies.
-When I returned from the Defense Forces, I felt that I wanted to move professionally to new challenges, and I secured a job at Icefire, which was also created by the co-founders of Modularbank.
+When I returned from the Defense Forces, I felt that I wanted to move professionally to new challenges, and I secured a job at Icefire, which was also created by the co-founders of Tuum.
 For almost 4 years I had the opportunity to acquire different skills in developing software for both the public and private sectors.
-This experience allowed me to start working at Modularbank — and being here has been the most exciting part of my professional journey so far!
+This experience allowed me to start working at Tuum — and being here has been the most exciting part of my professional journey so far!

 People.
 This may sound unexpected coming from a developer, but indeed, the different backgrounds, perspectives, opinions, and skills of our people really enrich our company and the environment we work in; all of which is reflected in the product we build.
 In addition, I highly value the freedom to take the initiative and shout if something is wrong with a concept or our code, and how a lively debate arises in itself so that we can find the best solutions.
 This environment has been inspiring for me professionally and personally; I can help develop a product that really creates value, with people who are really interested in what they are doing.
-Due to this, I am proud to say I am a Modularbanker.
+Due to this, I am proud to say I am a Tuum.

 You have recently started mentoring some new hires, what is some typical advice you have for them?

-At Modularbank, we like to have discussions on all kinds of topics, and we are constantly trying to improve ourselves and our product, all of which is conducive to our success.
+At Tuum, we like to have discussions on all kinds of topics, and we are constantly trying to improve ourselves and our product, all of which is conducive to our success.
 Perhaps sometimes you will have to initiate these discussions, and ask for other people’s opinions; this is something I always encourage.
 Do not be afraid to present your opinion and position, as you can provide very important input to the outcome of these discussions.

 What is your advice for others in your profession who are just starting?